bestbat/Homura/README.md

 Inspired by [lutris](https://github.com/lutris/lutris), We would like to provide a game launcher to play windows games on FreeBSD.

-Please know: Homura is in no way comparable to [lutris](https://github.com/lutris/lutris) or anything more complex.

 # Description &#x1F4D8;

 Homura is launcher that makes it easy to run windows games/launcher easily on FreeBSD by providing the requiered fixes and workarounds.